 Mr Theodor-Adrian Stana, electronics engineer from KTH’s astroparticle physics group supervises the electrical sub-team.

 Dr Gunnar Tibert, KTH associate professor of mechanics, supervises the attitude control sub-team.

 The sixth student team consists of 10 students and a 8 volunteers that work in the project without receiving academic credits.
-The students are led by a management team of four persons under the student team leader, Ms Annam Tanveer.
+The students are led by a management team of four persons headed by the student team leader, Ms Annam Tanveer.

 Students have mandatory plenary meetings every Wednesday evening.